Mixtures-0218/FengWu-Weather/README.md

 Note that here we present another projection method to take consideration of the curvature of the Earth by using `cartopy`.
 In this case, we don't use the `location.py` file to allow users to choose a specific region for visualization.
 The default code focuses on the Northwest Coast of North America, you could change the `projStr` variable and the variables below it to alter the visualization region.

 ![output_12_z500](https://github.com/user-attachments/assets/d6945aa3-afb5-4e70-97c8-79ee009dc6cd)

+Special thanks to Kyra Schlezinger kyras9@uw.edu for helping!

 ### 2m Wind visualization
 ```bash